 We require that all Great Bay Wealth Management employees act ethically and professionally.
-Our management persons, investment advisor representatives, and other employees (collectively, "personnel") subscribe to a strict code of ethics.
+Our management persons, investment advisor representatives, and other employees (collectively, "personnel") subscribe to a strict code of professional standards and ethics ("Code of Ethics").
 Our Code of Ethics is constructed to comply with the investment advisory laws and regulations that require firms to act as fiduciaries in transactions with their clients.
 Our inherent fiduciary duty requires that we act solely in our clients' best interests and adhere to standards of utmost integrity in our communications and transactions.
 These standards ensure that clients' interests are given precedence.